Mukalingam/Mukalingam/README.md

 - 👋 Hi, I’m @Mukalingam
-- 👀 I'm working as an Data Scientist at Innodatatics Inc.
+- 👀 I'm working as an Jr. Data Scientist at Spotflock Technologies LTD.
-- 🌱 I'm Intrested in working with the project related to Machine Learning, Deep Learning, NLP, Computer Vision
+- 🌱 I'm Intrested in working with the project related to Machine Learning, Deep Learning, NLP, Computer Vision and Chatbots
 - 💞️ I’m looking to collaborate on the free lancing works of Data Science related Projects
 - 📫 you can reach me out @LinkedIn - https://www.linkedin.com/in/muka-lingam-278526113/